 51. Connecting unsafe plumbing

-(1) A person who is a responsible person for plumbing work must ensure that plumbing is not connected to a water supply system, a sewerage system or an apparatus for the treatment of sewerage, unless the plumbing complies with the plumbing standards that apply to the plumbing.
+(1) A person who is a responsible person for plumbing work must ensure that plumbing is not connected to a water supply system, a sewerage system or an apparatus for the treatment of sewage, unless the plumbing complies with the plumbing standards that apply to the plumbing.

 Penalty for this subregulation: a fine of $5 000.

-(2) A person does not commit an offence under subregulation (1) if the person proves that he or she did not know that the plumbing did not comply with the plumbing standards.
+(2) A person does not commit an offence under subregulation (1) if the person proves that they did not know that the plumbing did not comply with the plumbing standards.

 (3) A prosecution of an offence under subregulation (1) cannot be commenced without the approval of the Board.